juju/docs/src/en/tutorial-k8s-static-pv.md

 The creation of volumes is a two-step process.
 First set up definition files for each PV, and second, create the actual PVs using `kubectl`, the Kubernetes configuration management tool.
 We'll look at these two steps now.

+Tutorial [Using the aws-integrator charm][tutorial-k8s-aws] shows how to set up dynamic PVs.

 ### Defining persistent volumes